totocptbgn/FlexBotDiscord/README.md

-# super-super-heroku-bot
+# Totocptbgn's Discord Bot !
-Bot using heroku, 24/7!
+A simple bot I made for fun...